HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 3. Homework: Lesson 3 Independent Work: Einstein was a qualitative researcher

 1. Slide show overview of the research process - take notes on note taking sheet (remember you should have taken notes from the Crash Course video as well).
-Review video together - online assessment to check understanding (if you didn't finish last class)
+Review through quiz assessment to check understanding

 3. Independent work: Data Collection Methods, (use pg 8-13 to start)**